mint-lang/hm-type-system/README.md

 This section explains the type system in detail.

-### Types

-#### Abstract Type
+### Abstract Type

 Abstract types don't have any definition body, no fields or variants, only the type definition itself.

 These types are not used by runtime, only by the type system itself.
-They are to represent types that are not composite types or types that have a native analog (for example in JavaScript).
+They are to represent types that are not composite types or types that have a native analog (for example in JavaScript) so they don't have any constructors.

 ```
 type Map(key, value)